Air Fryer Cinnamon Apple Rings

 milk – you can skip the milk if you want, but you won’t want to.
 It just does something special.
 However you can use whatever milk you want (including buttermilk).

-These Air Fryer Cinnamon Apple Rings go incredibly well with a cup of hot coffee and a nice evening around the fireplace OR a GREAT after school snack!
+These Air Fryer Cinnamon Apple Rings go incredibly well with a cup of hot coffee and a nice evening around the fireplace or campfire or they make a GREAT after school snack!

 Frequently Asked Questions